Skip to content

 The vast majority of companies in England and Wales are companies limited by shares.
 However, some companies exist as unlimited companies, as well as companies limited by guarantee.

-All companies have in common the fact that they exist as their own legal personality.
-This means they can own property, enter into contracts, and sue and be sued.
-This is why they are considered a type of “incorporated business structure” because the law recognises that they have their own legal “body” (“corpus”).
+All companies share the commonality that they exist as their own legal entities.
+This means they can own property, enter into contracts, and be sued as well as sue others.
+This is why they are considered a type of “incorporated business structure” because the law recognises that they are their own legal person.
 They are legally distinct from their owners.

-Below we examine the key differences between limited and unlimited companies.
+Below, we examine the key differences between limited and unlimited companies in the context of a private company.

 Limited Companies

 The overwhelming majority of businesses incorporated as companies in England and Wales are limited companies.
-Of all limited companies, nearly all of them are those limited by shares.
+Of all limited companies, nearly all are those limited by shares.

 Companies limited by guarantee tend to be not-for-profit organisations such as charities, members’ sports clubs, and professional organisations.